Documentation Index

 Installation

-You can download the latest binaries from the repo and install them, or you can build and install thehyperpaxd binaries from source or using Docker.
+You can download the latest binaries from the repo and install them, or you can build and install theevmosd binaries from source or using Docker.

 Download the binaries